elvisyjlin/SpatialAttentionGAN/README.md

 pip3 install -r requirements.txt
 ```

-The training procedure takes 5.5GB memory on a single GPU.
+The training procedure described in paper takes 5.5GB memory on a single GPU.

 ## Usage